 10. Seaweed Fertilizer for Tomatoes

-Liquid seaweed fertilizer contains a little potassium but rich in other helpful minerals, especially for your organic garden.
+Liquid seaweed fertilizer contains a little potassium but is rich in other helpful minerals, especially for your organic garden.

 Besides, it produces more flower buds if you apply this during the plants start flowering.
 As a result, it increases your overall tomato harvest.

-You can use this as a foliar spray or add directly to the soil around your tomato plants.
+You can use this as a foliar spray or add it directly to the soil around your tomato plants.